ananyarastogi2004/IPL_Match_Prediction/README.md

 Predicted Score Range: 130 to 136

-The output we got from the model is not exactly predicted output.
-So, to increase the accuracy of the model we add and subtract 3 to give the range of score as shown in Fig..
+The output we got from the model is not exactly the predicted output.
+So, to increase the accuracy of the model, we add and subtract 3 to give the range of score as shown in Fig...
 So, our model works in the majority of the cases.

 B. Probability Prediction Model

-The GUI requires batting team, bowling team, host city, target, current runs, overs completed, wickets out data as input to predict the probability of the IPL match as shown in the Fig.
+The GUI requires the batting team, bowling team, host city, target, current runs, overs completed, and wickets out data as input to predict the probability of the IPL match, as shown in Fig.

 ![Win Probability Predictor](IPL_win_predictor.png)